Proposed change of Millais Secondary from a single sex girls' school to a co-educational school consultation

 Staffing

 The Local Authority does not envisage the school changing its ethos and mission.
 The school provides an outstanding education, with high-quality teaching and a nurturing school ethos that empowers each student to achieve their personal best.
 Staff are our most valuable resource and it is important that should there be any need for changes these are dealt with fairly and sensitively.
-The County Council has a Code of Practice on school reorganisation, written with the support of the unions and professional associations and is designed to support all staff through the process of change.
+The County Council has a Code of Practice on school reorganisation, written with the support of the unions and professional associations, designed to support all staff through the process of change.

 Meeting the needs of co-educational year groups

-Adaptations to the facilities, the curriculum and pastoral care, would be needed to ensure all pupils have equality of opportunity to that which they would receive in other co-educational schools eg. ensuring sufficient new boys' toilets and changing facilities, access to the curriculum for physical education and providing appropriate emotional and social support for boys and girls including those with Special Educational Needs.
+Adaptations to the facilities, the curriculum and pastoral care, are needed to ensure all pupils have equality of opportunity to that which they would receive in other co-educational schools eg. ensuring sufficient new boys' toilets and changing facilities, access to the curriculum for physical education and providing appropriate emotional and social support for boys and girls including those with Special Educational Needs.

 Children and Young People Services Scrutiny Committee